Let's begin with the familiar.

 Even if none of our ideas are suited to what we are attempting to write, we have successfully dislodged our minds from the vicious cycle of trying to figure out what to say.
 And, returning to the specific task of our story, we are often surprised to find that writer's block has vanished while we were distracted.

 Now you may have noticed that in the example we just explored, there are elements of Character, Plot, Theme, and Genre.
 The Genre appears to be a variety of Science fiction.
 The Theme would seem to revolve around the class system on a frontier Mars and the implications of interjecting one natural ecosystem willy nilly into another.
 The plot involves an individual out to better his lot by working outside the system, and whatever difficulties that may create for him.
-And, we have at least two characters already suggested - the Red Ground Rover explicitly and the Lord or Lady of the Manner House implicitly (plus whatever servants or staff they may employ.)
+And, we have at least two characters already suggested -

 This is a good illustration of the fact that when we seek to impose patterns on our world (real or imagined) we actually project the image of our mind's operating system on what we consider.
 Characters form themselves as avatars of our motivations.
 Theme intrudes as representations of our values.
 Plot outlines the problem solving mechanisms we employ.
 And Genre describes the overall experience, from setting to style.